Caddoan languages: Prehistory

 Glottochronology is a controversial method of reconstructing, in broad detail, the history of a language and its relationships, though it may still provide useful insights and generalizations regarding a family's history.
 In the case of Proto-Caddoan, it appeared to have divided into two branches, Northern and Southern, more than 3000 years ago.
 (The division of the language implies also a geographic and/or political separation).

 South Caddoan, or Caddo proper, evolved in north-eastern Texas and adjacent Oklahoma, Arkansas, and Louisiana.
 Other than Caddo, no daughter languages are known, but some unrecorded ones likely existed in the 16th and the 17th centuries.

 Northern Caddoan evolved into several different languages.
 The language that became Wichita, with several different dialects, branched off about 2000 years ago.
 Kitsai separated from the Northern Caddoan stem about 1200 years ago, and Pawnee and Arikara separated 300 to 500 years ago.

 External relations

 Adai, a language isolate from Louisiana is known only from a 275-word list collected in 1804, and may be a Caddoan language, however documentation is too scanty to determine with certainty.
 Adjacent to the Caddo lived the Eyeish or Ais—not to be confused with the Ais of Florida—who also spoke a language that may have been related to Caddoan.

-Some linguists believe that the Caddoan, Iroquoian, and Siouan languages may be connected in a Macro-Siouan language family, but their work is suggestive and the theory remains hypothetical.
+Some linguists believe that the Caddoan, Iroquoian, and Siouan-Catawban languages may be connected in a Macro-Siouan language family, but their work is suggestive and the theory remains hypothetical.
 Similar attempts to find a connection with the Algonquian languages have been inconclusive.
 There is insufficient evidence for linguists to propose a hypothetical Macro-Algonquian/Iroquoian language family.